csv2db/csv2db/README.md

 );
 ```

-By default you will have to fill in the table name.
+By default, you will have to fill in the table name.
 You can also specify the table name via the `-t` option:

 ```sql
 $ ./csv2db generate -f test/resources/201811-citibike-tripdata.csv -t STAGING